elitaldev/bergamot-caffe/README copy.md

 - Design ERD and Data
 - Create Repository in GitHub
-- Create Project, Epics, User Stories and prepare Kanban Board
+- Create Project, User Stories and prepare Kanban Board

 **Creation of Project in GitPod**